About the Sailboat Atom

 - Installed six teak handrails throughout salon.

-- Enclosed open lockers behind salon settee backrests with teak locker doors.
+- Enclosed open lockers behind salon settee backrests and added teak locker doors.

-- Installed a Henderson MK 5 manual bilge pump in port cockpit locker accessible on seat top.
+- Installed a Henderson MK 5 manual bilge pump in port cockpit locker with pump handle accessible on side of cockpit footwell.

 - Installed lee-cloths on main salon bunks.

-- Built a radio locker above ex-icebox on aft port side of main cabin.
+- Added a radio locker outboard of old icebox location on aft port side of main cabin.

-- Built a fold-down table attached to forward main cabin bulkhead.
+- Built a fold-down table attached to forward main cabin bulkhead and then removed it when I added a slide out table to nav station counter in 2014.

 - Replaced galley drawers with door access and added shelf in locker under stove.